Responsible emitters of facilities that exceed or expect to exceed their baselines must manage their excess emissions.

 Surrender ACCUs and SMCs

-Safeguard facilities can surrender ACCUs or SMCs to reduce their net emissions below their baseline.
+Responsible emitters can surrender ACCUs or SMCs to reduce their facilities' net emissions below their baselines.

 Buy ACCUs